m0saan/glitch_art/README.md

    JupyterLab will now use your custom extension.
 You can enable and use the features provided by your extension within JupyterLab.

-Remember to rebuild the extension using `npm run build` whenever you make changes to the extension's source code.

 That's it!
 You've created a JupyterLab extension using a Cookiecutter template.
 You can further customize and develop your extension by modifying the generated files according to your requirements.

 ## Contributing